-Mount Gibson is an established Australian producer and exporter of direct-shipping hematite iron ore and is a public company listed on the Australia Securities Exchange (ASX:MGX).
+Mount Gibson is an established Australian producer and exporter of direct-shipping hematite iron ore and is a public company listed on the Australian Securities Exchange (ASX:MGX).

 Mount Gibson is headquartered in Perth.
-The Company owns the Extension Hill/Iron Hill and Shine Iron Ore Project operations in the Mid-West region of Western Australia, and the high-grade Koolan Island mine off the Kimberley coast in the remote north-west of the State.
+The Company owns the Shine and Extension Hill iron ore operation in the Mid-West region of Western Australia, and the high-grade Koolan Island mine off the Kimberley coast in the remote north-west of the State.
 Mount Gibson's iron ore is mainly shipped to Chinese steel mills with some sales to steel mills in other Asian countries.

 Mount Gibson's direct suppliers are predominantly located in Australia.
-Mount Gibson has over 1,150 registered suppliers and its procurement expenditure in FY2020 was \$390M, with 100% of expenditure paid to suppliers in Australia.
-Some of our suppliers may source products from overseas.
+Mount Gibson has over 1,150 registered suppliers and its procurement expenditure in FY2021 was \$396M, with 92% of expenditure paid to suppliers in Australia, approximately 7.5% in respect of foreign shipping contracts and 0.5% in sourcing of structural steel from overseas.
+It is recognised that some of our Australian suppliers will likely source products from overseas.